 Phase One continues with seven Foundational Science Modules of various length (46 weeks total) incorporating the basic sciences (e.g., anatomy, biochemistry, physiology, etc.), clinical skills, and Physicians, Patients, and Systems and Society content (including professional identity formation, community engagement, social, behavioral, and health systems content).
 Modules will center on the functions (primary physiological organization) and forms (secondary anatomical organization) of the human body in an integrated fashion, including the basic and clinical sciences and the impact of the social and health systems sciences.
 Each module will have a similar large-scale structure to facilitate consistency and familiarity.

 The majority of instruction in Phase One will typically occur in the mornings, Monday through Friday.
 Activity-orientated content will occur typically two afternoons per week (e.g., clinical skills training, activities directed at students’ areas of passion such as community engagement, advocacy, education and research).

 Evidence-based, active learning strategies and educational technology are used to augment medical student engagement and learning (e.g., team-based learning, case-based collaborative learning, flipped classroom strategies, laboratories).

-Three 3-week Clinical Immersions (9 weeks total) will rotate students through three clinical environments: Inpatient, Outpatient (including urgent/emergent care) and Perioperative/Periprocedural/Procedural (including Labor & Delivery).
+During three 3-week Clinical Immersions (9 weeks total), students will rotate through three clinical environments: Inpatient, Outpatient (including urgent/emergent care) and Perioperative/Periprocedural/Procedural (including Labor & Delivery).
 During Clinical Immersions, attention will be given to clinical skills, the social and health systems sciences and professional identity formation.